 - MGGA opposes single point driver’s license hazardous materials endorsement processing.
 MGGA supports expanded authority for the Montana Department of Motor Vehicles to process all hazardous materials licensing at every facility.
 (New 2016)

-- MGGA supports Montana Department of Transportation adopting a visual dye inspection standard.
-(New 2016)
+- MGGA supports Montana Department of Transportation adopting a dye inspection standard with allowable adventitious levels.
+(Revised 2019)

-- MGGA supports an agricultural exemption up to 36 inches from the Department of Transportation for the “Call before you dig” program.
+29. MGGA supports an agricultural exemption up to 36 inches from the Department of transportation for the “Call before you dig” program.
 (New 2016)

 MGGA recognizes that economic development in Montana includes strengthening the financial conditions of farm and ranch operations through ownership in value added enterprises.
 Therefore MGGA supports programs that promote and enable farm and ranch ownership of value added enterprises.

-- MGGA supports continued full funding and promotion of the Montana Office of Economic Development.
-(Retained 2009)
+- MGGA supports continued full funding and promotion of the Montana Office of Economic Development, with consideration of commercial agriculture.
+(Revised 2020)

 - MGGA supports the economic education program promoted by the Montana Council of Economic Education.
 (Retained 2012)